Want to build a great preventive maintenance program, but don’t know where to start? Here are 8 tips to set you up for success.

 For facilities looking to break out of a reactive maintenance rut, a preventive maintenance plan can do wonders.
 Having a roadmap allows your operation to conquer unplanned downtime while staving off the temptation to fall back into a reactive approach.

-Transitioning from a predominantly reactive environment to a mostly preventive one takes time, dedication, resources and, most importantly, a plan.
-Achieving a successful preventive maintenance program means creating a schedule for maintenance and sticking to it.
-It means a reduction in unplanned downtime, backlog, miscommunication, accidents and the costs associated with each.
+Transitioning from predominantly reactive maintenance activity to a mostly preventive one takes time, dedication, resources and, most importantly, a plan.
+Achieving a successful preventive maintenance program means creating a preventive maintenance schedule and sticking to it.
+It means a reduction in unplanned downtime, backlog, miscommunication, accidents and the corrective maintenance costs associated with each.
 At the end of the day, preventive maintenance will help you conquer inefficiency and improve your maintenance program from top to bottom.

-How to build a great preventive maintenance plan
+How to create a preventive maintenance program in eight steps

 Each and every facility is different, with different goals, assets and resources.
 That’s why there is no one-size-fits-all approach to creating a preventive maintenance program.
 However, by using these eight important elements, you can build an effective blueprint for success.
 Following this template for a preventive maintenance plan will go a long way to making your operation more efficient and sustainable.